LongJin-lab/Order-and-Representation-Power/README.md

 ## Acknowledgements

 The defect detection code is based on the [Mixed-SegDec-Net](https://github.com/vicoslab/mixed-segdec-net-comind2021) project.
-We modify the orignal model architecture.
+We modified the orignal model architecture.